 When FIFA announced the goal projects for Nepal, I had thoughts that Nepal’s football will just turn upside down in a blink of an eye.
 That was what my initial thoughts and Mr. Ganesh Thapa was the president of ANFA.
 I had some crazy thoughts after that, at least Nepal will be a powerhouse of South Asia in a decade or so as I felt Nepalese love football more than any other south Asian country besides Bangladesh.

 I have never played in club-level football tourneys but I have been familiar with Nepalese football since my childhood.
 The passion is still there.
 I still play futsal with my old friends now and then.
 As I was growing up, I used to go to Dashrath Stadium to watch games.
 Those days were something else.
 Stadium used to be full of spectators back then.
 I still remember some unforgettable moments of Nepalese football.
+You can pick your spot inside one of the greatest stadiums ever built, just buy Manchester United tickets allowing you to see your most anticipated fixture or multiple matches at Old Trafford.
+You can also stay on top of your favorite sports statistics with these sports betting picks here.
+Check out the current picks now!

 It’s been like half decade that we are facing a big problem